 In the Patch File Settings dialog, modify the default patch file location if necessary, and click OK.

-If you do not need to save a patch to a file, and want, for example, to send it by email or through a messenger, you can select Copy as Patch to Clipboard from the context menu of the selected file or changelist, and then paste it to a message body.
+If you do not need to save the patch to a file, and want, for example, to send it by email or through a messenger, you can right-click a file in the Local Changes tab of the Version Control tool window Alt+9 and choose Copy as Patch to Clipboard from the context menu.

 Right-click a revision and choose Create Patch from the context menu, or click the Create Patch icon on the toolbar.